joereddington/joereddington.github.io/diary/index.md

 * The script works much more nicely than I expected.
 * There are still 31 missing covers - I've updated the issue and emailed connor back
 * I'm going to ask SE because it's bothering me.

+## 13/12/21 09:55 to 10:03, Moving the git directory to external drive +EQT
+09:56, joereddington.github.io/Delores/main
+09:56, joereddington.github.io/Delores/index
+Running from the external drive will make it a lot easier to work in other places, including my laptop and kat's laptop, regardless of internet.
+Everything is on git (hopefully) so that it is not a loss if the drive has an issue.
+* Benchmarking how long the OVF tests take first
+  * Ran 28 tests in 397.006 seconds
+* Folder taking a very long time to copy

+## 13/12/21 10:03 to 10:38, +EQT
+* Some delores
+* Investigated a WWW problem
+* Planning day and keeping up with the copying.

+## 13/12/21 10:40 to 13:31, +EQT
+(A) Update accounts document : https://github.com/eQualityTime/Public/issues/141 +EQT
+* Reply to Eleanor  At alexandrea Pakr

+## 13/12/21 13:32 to 15:29, I'm tired and grumpy +EQT
+Write the mail merge code for luton teachers.
+* First - fix the WWW problem I've b een avboiding
+* fixed overleaf for a friend
+* Right, mail merge
+  * Added a new task for Connor

+## 13/12/21 15:47 to 16:25, Tidying +EQT
+* Fixing the move of git from shared to the drive.
+  * Turns out that a new symbolic link did most of the work.

+## 13/12/21 16:38 to 16:52,   +EQT
+16:40, docs.google.com
+16:47, docs.google.com
+16:48, docs.google.com
+16:49, docs.google.com
+* Trying to work out my annual leave.

+## 13/12/21 16:52 to 17:02, Time to hack at things +EQT
+I've checked in with the WWW error.

+I Sshed in, changed the path.

+I'd like to fix the WWW latex.

+Or at least post about it on SE.

+Okay, I remember - we had to put it in the path, then it broke

+## 13/12/21 18:58 to 20:00,  +EQT
+Sent ebook version to Richard.
+They are pleased
+* Updated the update_live.py script and are running it.
+* Let's find out if if it works off the crontab.
+* Tried to create a camp and got a fail :(
+  * Damnit.
+  * Did a fix - a unbalanced quote
+* Waiting on crontab to wake up for the others?
+Maybe do one more?
+  * I've cloned the others while I wait.
+  * Bit worried that they aren't starting up.
+  * Found a problem with newly created ones: the Pdf directory wasn't being created.
+I've added a file in git, pushed, deleted, recreated and am waiting for the next cron.
+* It's running.
+I've sent.

+## 13/12/21 20:54 to 20:59, Back after dinner.  +EQT
+Okay, solid day really.
+What's next?

+* AWS: sort out priorities.

+What do I want most?
+* Be off dreamhost
+* Etherpad working
+* WWW working
+* OVF moved

+It's pretty obvious to me that the key thing is to move OVF.
+Both the main code and the designs.
+I don't think I need to move the site at this point, but IDK.

+Once the OVF site is moved, I think I can close dreamhost entirely.

+There's some writing up to do for WWW I think. and indeed some reading.

+## 13/12/21 21:00 to 21:34,  +EQT I've been working on old SE

+* Should lookup the vim issue

+## 14/12/21 06:49 to 07:53,  +EQT
+* Just processing the email.

+## 14/12/21 10:18 to 10:41,  +EQT
+I was doing invoices.
+## 14/12/21 10:41, Which aren't working.
+I'm restarting and I'll do the other thing
+## 14/12/21 13:50 to 14:30, +EQT phone call